Some of the times Trump called Russia probe a 'witch hunt'

 Trump, speaking alongside Colombian President Juan Manuel Santos in May after he fired James Comey as FBI director, reacted to the appointment of a special counsel by saying, "Well, I respect the move but the entire thing has been a witch hunt."

-In June, Trump said he? was "being investigated" for firing Comey, and again called it a "witch hunt."
+In June, Trump said he was "being investigated" for firing Comey, and again called it a "witch hunt."
 Before and since the tweet, Trump and his lawyers have said the President is not under investigation.

 Speaking aboard Air Force One in July, Trump used the phrase "witch hunt" several times, declaring ongoing questions about Russia to be a politically motivated "witch hunt" overplayed by the press.